ristotoldsep/AdcashTags/README.md

 * Users can edit tags by pressing the edit icon
   * Pressing "Save Tag" after editing updates the selected tag!

+### Deleting tags
+* Users can delete tags separately or all with one click!

 Code is far from perfect and I can most likely do better, will refactor & improve it when I have free time!